timelyportfolio/rCharts_errorbar/marketriskpremium/mktRiskPremium.md

 One of my favorite surveys from academic research on finance is an international survey on market risk premium run by the [IESE Business School at the University of Navarra](http://www.iese.edu/).
 Even though I look at it occasionally every year, I never noticed the error bar plot.
+<br><br>
 ![Error Bar from Paper](figurefrompaper.png)
+<br><br>
 This looks remarkably similar to a custom error bar d3 plot that I implemented for [rCharts](http://rcharts.io).
 I guess there are a few of these in the wild.
-See [Long Winding Road Marked with Error Bars and Tweets](http://timelyportfolio.blogspot.com/2013/09/long-winding-road-marked-with-error.html) for another example.
-I just could not resist making this interactive.
+See [Long Winding Road Marked with Error Bars and Tweets](http://timelyportfolio.blogspot.com/2013/09/long-winding-road-marked-with-error.html) for one example and this [NY Times Article](http://www.nytimes.com/2013/10/11/sports/football/turning-advanced-statistics-into-fantasy-football-analysis.html?ref=football&_r=0) for another.

+I just could not resist making this error bar plot of market risk premium interactive.

 ### Data
 All data came from this [fine article](http://ssrn.com/abstract=91416), so attribution and credit should be entirely directed there.